sebvey/water_data_preparation/README.md

 - A 10 years history has previously been retreived from weatherAPI.com (with a paid subscription) and stored locally
-- GCP SQL is choosen from the database
+- GCP SQL is choosen to host the database

 - a table is created and the history loaded (see mysql_table_creation.ipnb)
 - this table can be updated manually using weatherAPI.com using a free